rjhunjhunwala/S.I.L.O.S/README.md

 * There is no need to download this file as it is attached with the release (in \"Silos.java\")
 * simply import this library by using \"leverage stdlib\"
 * To make a library of your own, follow the standards presented in this code.
 Most notably,
-* Start the code with a goto to skip all of the utility methods.
+* start the code with a goto to skip all of the utility methods.
 * Then, to import your code, use \"leverage fileName.txt\" (replacing with the fully qualified file name) */